nzaillian/multiparameter_assignable_attr/README.md

     $ bundle

-That's it, you can now mark transient atributes as multiparameter-assignable with the following macro:
+That's it, you can now mark transient attributes as multiparameter-assignable with the following macro:

     multiparameter_assignable_attr :attribute_name => AttributeClass